Quotients of Primes in an Algebraic Number Ring: Introduction

-Recently, Garcia established in the \emph{Monthly} \cite{Garcia} that the set of quotients of primes of \emph{Gaussian integers} is dense in $\mathbb{C}$ by using a generalization of the Prime Number Theorem to Gaussian integers (which is stated in the next section).
-Inspired by Garcia's work, we first establish his density result for the Gaussian integers in a slightly different manner.
-This derivation not only allows us to establish the generalization that the set of quotients of primes belonging to a fixed congruence class of Gaussian integers is dense in $\mathbb{C}$, but also (with an appropriately modified variant of the Prime Number Theorem) to show that the set of quotients of primes from any fixed imaginary quadratic ring is dense in $\mathbb{C}$.
+Recently, Garcia (\cite{Garcia}) established that the set of quotients of primes from the ring of \emph{Gaussian integers} $\mathbb{Z}[i]$ is dense in $\mathbb{C}$ by using a suitable generalization of the Prime Number Theorem to $\mathbb{Z}[i]$.
+We generalize his work by showing that the set of quotients of primes from any fixed imaginary quadratic ring is dense in $\mathbb{C}$.
+This method of proof also permits use to show with little effort that the set of quotients of primes belonging to a fixed congruence class of Gaussian integers is dense in $\mathbb{C}$.

 After accomplishing this task, we turn our attention to real quadratic number rings, where we show that the set of quotients of primes from a given real quadratic ring is dense in $\mathbb{R}$.
+Finally, we show how to establish analogous density results for the set of quotients of primes from any algebraic number ring.

-In this article, the prime numbers in $\mathbb{N}$ will be referred to as \textbf{rational primes}.
-This will allow us to distinguish them from the primes in a given quadratic number ring.
+In this article, we refer to the prime numbers in $\mathbb{N}$ as \emph{rational primes}, in order to distinguish them from the prime elements in a given algebraic number ring.